-The Houston Texans first round draft pick Jadeveon Clowney underwent sports hernia surgery and will be out until training camp.
+The Houston Texans first round draft pick Jadeveon Clowney underwent sports hernia surgery and will miss time until training camp.

 Head coach Bill O’Brien made the announcement on Friday at the NRG stadium and noted that Clowney hasn’t had the groin injury too long, but everyone decided it would be best to have surgery, reports the Houston Chronicle.